All Episodes

 I mean, and he's a solid conservative, was loyal to the president.

-Is the president frustrated over the recusal or the fact that it's it seems like all we hear is Russia?
+Is the president frustrated over the recusal or the fact that it seems like all we hear is Russia?

-We don't hear about Ukrainian collusion, uranium one.
+We don't hear about Ukrainian collusion, Uranium One.

-We don't hear about mishandling of emails, destroying of classified top secret special access program, or any of the other crimes, or Loretta Lynch.
+We don't hear about mishandling of emails, destroying of classified top-secret special access program or any of the other crimes or Loretta Lynch.

 Why do we only hear about Russia?